 He’s not wrong.
 In 2002, the National Highway Traffic Safety Administration (NHTSA) conducted an updated study on the driving age public’s attitudes and behaviors about speeding and unsafe (or aggressive) driving in 1997.
 Here are some of the most interesting results from the study:

 - At least eight of ten younger drivers report speeding at least monthly on each road type.

 - Males are 50 percent more likely than females to drive over the posted speed limit.

 - Drivers under age 21 are much more likely than older drivers to engage in aggressive driving, with 29 percent saying they cut in front of other drivers, 24 percent making obscene or angry gestures towards other motorists, and 17 percent using the shoulder to pass in heavy traffic.

 What to do if you get a ticket

 Most always, you’ll be required to complete a defensive driving course.
 Got a traffic ticket in Texas or California?
-Aceable offers authorized defensive driving courses for Texas and California!
-Take the course from your phone, computer or web-enabled device in just a few hours.
+Aceable offers an authorized defensive driving course for Texas and an authorized traffic school course in California!
+Take the course from your phone, computer or web-enabled mobile device in just a few hours.
 It’s the easiest way to complete traffic school while saving time and money.